On the Uniqueness of Solutions for the Basis Pursuit in the Continuum: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to Christian Remling for his help regarding the extension of positive linear functionals in Proposition \ref{prop:extensionpositive}.
 They also thank Shayan Aziznejad, Adrian Jarret, Matthieu Simeoni, and Michael Unser for interesting discussions.
-Julien Fageot is supported by the Swiss National Science Foundation (SNSF) under Grant P2ELP2\_181759.
+Julien Fageot is supported by the Swiss National Science Foundation (SNSF) under Grants P2ELP2\_181759 and P400P2\_194364.
 The work of Thomas Debarre is supported by the SNSF under Grant 200020\_184646 / 1.
-Quentin Denoyelle is supported by the European Research Council (ERC) under Grant 692726-GlobalBioIm.